 Step 2 - Next turn the key to the "ON" position allowing the dash lights

-over.
-Watch the flashed light on the PCM and count the flashing lights to decode
+Step 3 - Watch the light on the PCM and count the flashing

-the trouble code number.
-Example: Code 21 is 2 long light flashes followed by 1
+lights to decode the trouble code number.
+Example: Code 21 is 2 long light flashes

-short flash.
-A long pause between the short flashes separates the next code that
+followed by 1 short flash.
+A long pause between the short flashes separates the

 Code 0 - Electronic control unit (ecu.)